sanctum-black/blog/computer-science/what-is-julia-and-why-it-matters/what-is-julia-and-why-it-matters.md

 ###### *Table 1.
 Comparison table between Julia, Python & R*

-The main drawbacks with Julia right now, are Python's main strengths; its massive adoption rate, a huge active community, and the vast number of libraries currently available.
-The main cause is that Julia, released in 2012, is still a new language while Python, released in 1991, has been around for roughly triple the time.
+The main drawbacks with Julia right now are Python's main strengths; its massive adoption rate, a huge active community, and the vast number of libraries currently available.
+The leading cause is that Julia, released in 2012, is still a new language while Python, released in 1991, has been around for roughly triple the time.

-The adoption rate could increase in the future, since Julia is gradually receiving more attention; the more people using the language, the higher the adoption rate and consequently, the better the community support and package coverage.
+The adoption rate could increase in the future since Julia is gradually receiving more attention; the more people using the language, the higher the adoption rate and, consequently, the better the community support and package coverage.

-For a more detailed performance analysis including the C language as benchmark, we can refer to these informative set of tests run by [Daniel Moura](https://medium.com/@daniel.c.moura) published on [Data Science Central](https://www.datasciencecentral.com/r-vs-python-vs-julia-how-easy-it-is-to-write-efficient-code/):
+For a more detailed performance analysis including the C language as a benchmark, we can refer to this informative set of tests run by [Daniel Moura](https://medium.com/@daniel.c.moura) published on [Data Science Central](https://www.datasciencecentral.com/r-vs-python-vs-julia-how-easy-it-is-to-write-efficient-code/):

 ![Figure 01](https://raw.githubusercontent.com/pabloagn/blog/master/computer-science/what-is-julia-and-why-it-matters/comparisons/2249961_01.png)
 ###### Figure 01: CPU time comparison of common routines between C, Julia, Python and R